yaapu/FrskyTelemetryScript/README.md

 # Yaapu Frsky Telemetry script

-A lua based telemetry script for the Taranis X9D+,X9E and X7 radio using the frsky passthrough protocol.
+A lua based telemetry script for the Frsky Horus X10,X10S,X12 and Taranis X9D+,X9E and X7 radios using the frsky passthrough protocol.

 The script supports all of the telemetry DIY 0x5000 packets sent by ardupilot’s [frsky passthrough protocol library](https://github.com/ArduPilot/ardupilot/tree/master/libraries/AP_Frsky_Telem)